swaptacular/swpt_accounts/protocol.rst

 .. [#interest] Note that the ``interest`` field shows the amount of interest accumulated on the account only up to the ``last_change_ts`` moment.
-Also, any amount that is shown as accumulated interest, SHOULD be available for transfers.
+Also, any amount that is shown as accumulated interest, MUST be available for transfers.
 That is: the owner of the account has to be able to "wire" the accumulated interest to another account.
+Accordingly, accumulated negative interest MUST be subtracted from the account's available amount.

 .. [#verify-config] Note that ``last_config_ts`` and
   ``last_config_seqnum`` can be used to determine whether a sent